top of page

 How a Living Trust Works

 A living trust works in three straightforward stages.
 First, the trust is created and the people involved are named, including trustees and beneficiaries.
 Second, assets are transferred into the trust.
 This step is often called funding the trust.
+Funding a trust means retitling assets, such as changing the name on a property deed or bank account, so they are owned by the trust rather than by you personally.
+Third, the trust instructions control how those assets are managed during your lifetime and how they are distributed later.

 What Assets Go Into a Living Trust

 Many common assets can be placed into a living trust, including real estate, bank accounts, investment accounts, and personal property.
 Assets that are never transferred into the trust are not controlled by it.
 Proper funding is essential for the trust to work as intended.
+For a complete walk-through of the funding process, see our guide on how to fund a living trust.

 Who Should Consider a Living Trust

 A living trust may be a good fit if you own a home or other real estate, want to avoid probate, value privacy, want to leave clear instructions for loved ones, or have children or dependents.
 Living trusts are commonly used by everyday individuals and families, not just high net worth households.
+Learn how living trusts work under California law in our California Living Trust Guide.

-Living Trust vs Will
+Living Trust vs. Will

 A living trust and a will both allow you to state your wishes, but they function differently.
 A will typically goes through probate, which can be time consuming and public.
 A living trust is designed to avoid probate for assets held inside the trust.
 A will only takes effect after death.
 A living trust can also provide instructions if you become incapacitated.
 Many people use a living trust as the foundation of their estate plan, supported by additional documents.